AprovanLabs/lotus/docs/learning/unstyled-components.md

 ## Shadcn

 [Shadcn](https://ui.shadcn.com/) is a library of unstyled components that include examples.
-This is a gret way to quickly include a new component into a product and then restyle it to fit the use-case, later.
-It uses Tailwind for the styling
+This is a great way to quickly include a new component into a product and then restyle it to fit the use-case, later.
+It uses Tailwind for the styling.